mosmn/Notes/sections/html/wcag.md

 - The Web Content Accessibility Guidelines (WCAG) exist to establish a shared standard for web accessibility.
 - They provide guidance on how to make websites more accessible for users with disabilities and other limitations.

+The official WCAG documentation can be found at [W3C](https://www.w3.org/WAI/standards-guidelines/wcag/)

+Use this [WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist) when implementing accessibility

 # Four Principles of WCAG (POUR)

 1. Perceivable: Ensure that information and user interfaces are presented in a way that users can perceive.
 For example, avoid using light text on a light background that may be difficult for visually impaired users to read.
 2. Operable: Ensure that all users can operate user interfaces and navigation.
 Avoid interactions that can only be performed using a mouse, as this excludes keyboard users.
 3. Understandable: Ensure that users can understand the information and user interfaces presented to them.
 Provide clear and meaningful error messages that users can comprehend and act upon.